MichaelLeonffu/portfolio/README.md

 **Lastly**, I will update this semi-infrequently making it a great use case for a static single-page cloud hosted webpage.

-## Planning

-_This is more about planning for my next 3 days not so much so the portfolio; I'll remove this later._

-To be built in 3 days worth of time.

-- Static Frontend Portfolio (1 day):
-  - Built with React and styled with MUI
-  - Single page
-- Blog blog.cookieandrock.com:
-  - Next.js framework with SSR and hosted on Vercel
-  - CMS backend using Strapi V4.0 (self-hosted)
-  - React/Next.js front end
-  - Incremental static building!!!!
-- Annali Bot, Art backend
-  - Account handling (via F2A using Discord)
-  - Session handling
-  - Full data and user preferences/permissions schema

-And if time permits then Jest testing for CI/CD.

 ## Hosting and Services

 Other services I've created and how I'm hosting them: